sharonimaledo/Adventure-Works-Retail-Sales-Analysis/README.md

 # Adventure Works Retail Sales Analysis
 ## Transforming Global Sales Data into Strategic Business Intelligence
 This repository contains the complete analysis for the Adventure Works project.
-Using a combination of PostgreSQL and Power BI, I transformed raw transactional data into actionable insights focused on customer segmentation, product performance, and operational efficiency.
+Using a combination of Excel, PostgreSQL, and Power BI, I transformed raw transactional data into actionable insights focused on customer segmentation, product performance, and operational efficiency.

 ## Key Insights
 - Customer Spending: Identified high-value customers with total spend exceeding $10,000 for targeted retention.